How Many Eggs Can You Expect from Coturnix Quail?

 Frequently Asked Questions

-No, female Coturnix quail will lay eggs without a male.
-Roosters are only needed if you plan to breed and hatch eggs.
+Nope!
+Female quail will happily lay eggs without a male around.
+Roosters are only needed if you plan on breeding and hatching.

-Quail typically lay their eggs in the late afternoon or early evening, though this can vary based on their environment and lighting conditions.
+Most quail lay in the late afternoon or early evening, although it can vary depending on things like lighting and feeding routines.